crate/cratedb-guide/docs/integrate/trino/index.md

 :::{rubric} About
 :::

-[Trino] is a fast distributed SQL query engine for big data analytics that helps you explore your data universe.
+[Trino] is a fast, distributed SQL query engine for analytics.

 :::{rubric} Learn
 :::